TDDD83 Computer Engineering - Bachelor Project

 During the workshop:

-- Use the workshop slides (pdf) and agenda with instructions (pdf) (Team evaluation available here)
+- Use the workshop slides (pdf) and the agenda with instructions (pdf) (Team evaluation is available here)

-Before the workshop: For this workshop each student shall read:
+Before the workshop: For this workshop, each student should review:

 During the workshop:

-- Use a sprint planning agenda (example 1 and example 2)
+- Start from a sprint planning agenda (example 1 and example 2)

 - Plan the sprint based on the agenda

-Before the workshop: For this workshop each student shall read:
+Before the workshop: For this workshop, each student should review:

 - The NABC Method from Stanford Research Institute, SRI